willafred/dse4231-glider/README.md

-# Comparative Study for the use of GLiDeR on Simulated Data (DSE4231)
+# Evaluating the GLiDeR Model: A Comparative Study on Simulated Datasets (DSE4231)

 The table below describes the folders and coding files